-Having employee in out boards allow businesses to get an overview of where everyone is.
-Even when not at total capacity, offices should still have a visitor management system (VMS) in place for seamless employee check-in.
+Having workplace in and out boards allow businesses to get an overview of where everyone is.
+Even when not at total capacity, offices should still have a workplace check in system in place for seamless employee sign in.

 Communication technology, such as an instant messaging solution, is also essential for making hybrid models work.
 Companies should also look at investing in cloud security to ensure that they are not vulnerable to breaches.

 5. Hybrid Work is Here to Stay for Many Companies

 In more advanced economies, hybrid working agreements will become popular where job roles allow for it.
 More employees want the freedom to work from wherever they feel most productive, at times that suit them best; and want their employers to trust them.